 Sometimes they defy logic – you’re supposed to get captured by Lolotte’s goons, even though it seems like a really bad idea, and the game itself even gives an “OH GOD!
 MONSTERS COMING!” style message.
 My only guess is that you’re supposed to try it for laughs and see what happens, but I certainly didn’t think I was overreacting by running away.
 It’s not like a Sierra Quest has any qualms about killing you.

 Random enemies also return to bite you randomly in the ass.
 There are two ogres roaming near their house, and they have a chance of loading when you enter those screens.
-Except, they’re not already there – they have to come onto the screen the same as you do, giving them the possibility of entering at the same time and on the same side as you, capturing you instantly.
+There’s the possibility they will enter the screen at the same time and on the same side as you, capturing you instantly.
 Now that seemed like a fluke, until the same thing happened four more times throughout the game.
-I would get blackjacked by a teleporting ogre just for walking onto a screen that I feel wasn’t really all that close to his house to begin with.
+I would get blackjacked by a teleporting ogre just for walking onto a screen that wasn’t really all that close to his house to begin with.
 The death screen shows an EGA portrait of Roberta Williams with the suggestion “Next time, be more careful.”
 Sure, Roberta.
 I’d like to know how I’m supposed to do that.
 Stand in one place for the whole game?

 But let’s not forget the true star of the show, and perhaps the reason they stuck with familiar, established gameplay (there is such a thing as too much innovation at once) – the graphics and sound.
 Both make clear leaps over the previous titles in the series, and definitely take the Sierra games (and arguably all computer games) to the next level.